objektwerks/python/README.md

 >So I uninstalled MyPy.
 Yet, as expected, Pylance still does not recognize fastapi and pydantic imports.

+>Yet, a day ago, I experienced no fastapi or pydantic import errors.
+Rebuilding the venv has not helped.

 >Clearly, Python ***desperately*** needs a proper build-package-typer management tool!

 Python Repository